EPIC-guide/epic-guide.github.io/_first/admin.md

    This should arrive approximately two weeks after the date you said you will arrive in the pre-registration form.
    - If you don't receive it, or if you'd like to prepare docs in advance, see the pages for [Swiss citizens](https://www.lausanne.ch/prestations/controle-des-habitants/arrivee-citoyens-suisses.html), [Swiss permanent residents ("C permit")](https://www.lausanne.ch/prestations/controle-des-habitants/arrivee-permis-c.html), or [temporary residents (B/F/L permits)](https://www.lausanne.ch/prestations/controle-des-habitants/arrivee-etrangers-permis-b-f-l-etudiants-touristes.html)
 6. (non-Lausanne only) Follow the instructions of your *commune* to announce your arrival (could be by email, by postal mail, or in person) and apply for a residence permit.
-7. When you submit the required paperwork for a permit, also request an *attestation de domicile / déclaration de résidence*.
+7. When you submit the required paperwork for a permit, also request an *attestation de domicile / déclaration de résidence / attestation d'établissement* (do not be confused: these are the exact same document).
    This is a temporary document that you can show to banks, rental agencies, etc. to prove that you have started the process for a residence permit even if you don't have it yet.
    You should receive this immediately (if in person) or in a few days (if by mail).
 8. (non-EU nationals only) Wait for a *convocation* to arrive in the mail which will let you schedule an in-person appointment with the *Centre de biométrie*.